Mexico finds Flayed god temple; priests wore skins of dead

 - Fake-porn videos are being weaponized to harass and humiliate women: 'Everybody is a potential target'

-The Popolocas built the temple between A.D.
+The Popolocas built the temple at a complex known as Ndachjian-Tehuacan between A.D.
 1000 and 1260 and were later conquered by the Aztecs.

+Ancient accounts of the rituals suggested victims were killed in gladiator-style combat or by arrows on one platform, then skinned on another platform.
+The layout of the temple at Tehuacan seems to match that description.

 Depictions of the god had been found before in other cultures, but not a whole temple.